-We now order our original collection of vectors $V$ as follows: fix the ordering of $W$ as in \eqref{Worder}, and note that the ordering of $\{w_\alpha\}_{\alpha\in A}$ induces a matching ordering $V_1,...,V_m$ of the sets $\{V_\alpha\}_{\alpha\in A}$.
-Within each set $V_i$ for $i\in[m]$ we order the vectors $v\in V_i$ arbitrarily.
-Finally, in the end, we also order the remaining vectors in $R$ arbitrarily.
+We now order our original collection of vectors $V$ as follows: fix the ordering of $W$ as above so that \eqref{Worder} holds, and note that this ordering of $W=\{w_\alpha\}_{\alpha\in A}$ induces a matching ordering $V_1,...,V_m$ of the families $\{V_\alpha\}_{\alpha\in A}$.
+Within each family $V_i$ for $i\in[m]$ we order the vectors $v\in V_i$ arbitrarily.
+Finally, we also order the remaining vectors in $R$ arbitrarily.
 Along this ordering, two types of partial sums occur: